rigdev/docs/docs/database/create-credential.md

 rig database create-credential foods -n food-credentials
 ```

-The name of the credentials will then be prompted for
+The name of the credentials will then be prompted if not provided by the flag
 </TabItem>
 </Tabs>